polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain.md

 ## Introduction

-[Polkadot-SDK](https://github.com/paritytech/polkadot-sdk){target=\_blank} offers a versatile and extensible blockchain development framework, enabling you to create custom blockchain nodes tailored to your specific application or business requirements.
+[Polkadot-SDK](https://github.com/paritytech/polkadot-sdk){target=\_blank} offers a versatile and extensible blockchain development framework, enabling you to create custom blockchains tailored to your specific application or business requirements.
 This tutorial guides you through compiling and launching a single local blockchain node using the [Polkadot-SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank}.

 The node template provides a pre-configured, functional single-node blockchain you can run in your local development environment.
 It includes several key components, such as user accounts and account balances.